nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 **To see a list of services contained in the WSDL**

--   click the arrow symbol in front of the WSDL service url to expand the list.
+-   click the caret next to the WSDL service url to expand the list.

 #### 6.1.2 REST

-After a new REST service is added, the security server displays text 'REST' and url for that service.
+After a new REST service is added, the security server displays text "REST" and url for that service.

 **To add a REST service**, follow these steps.

 1. Navigate to **Clients** tab, click the name of the client for which you wish to add REST service to and click the **Services** tab.

 3. Click **ADD REST**.
-Select whether the URL type is REST API base path or OpenAPI 3 description.
+Select whether the URL type is "REST API Base Path" or "OpenAPI 3 Description".
 Enter the url and service code in the window that opens and click **ADD**.

 4. Once the window is closed, the url and the service code are added to the service list.
 If the added URL type was OpenAPI 3 description, the service description is parsed and endpoints are added under the service.
 By default, the REST service is added in disabled state (see [6.3](#63-enabling-and-disabling-a-service-description)).

 **To see the service details under the REST service**

--   Click the arrow symbol in front of the REST row to expand the service details.
+-   click the caret on the REST service description row to expand the service details.

 ### 6.2 Refreshing a service description